fredjarlier/mpiMarkDup/README.md

 1) fix reproducibility issues.

+We still have a corner case when pairPhredScore for duplicates are identical.<br />
+Need to sort the duplicates list by Qname in markDuplicatePairs.  <br />

 Release 1.0 from the 08/04/2019 <br />

 1) fix reproducibility issue but still have a corner case.  <br />